ctxalgo/ctxalgoctpdocs/_posts/2016-06-14-en_e201_plain_backtester.md

 ohlc = data_source.ohlcs()['time-based'][instrument_id][data_period]
 ```

+## 2. Use plain backtester to write a trading strategy
-Then, we implements a simple double moving average trend following strategy using plain backtester.
+Here, we implements a simple double moving average trend following strategy using plain backtester.
 See [internal-link](here starterkit/e100_trend_following_strategy.py) for the definition of the strategy.
 We create a plain backtester and then iterating the bars from the retrieved ohlc data.
 During the iteration,
 we call `change_position_to` method from the plain backtester to open and close positions.